Location Services

 Primary Use Plotting addresses on maps, routing Finding addresses from GPS location

-Accuracy 5-50 meters depending on level Nearest address or landmark
+Accuracy Varies by precision level Nearest address or landmark

 Common Applications Store locators, delivery planning Mobile apps, location tagging